ingridlebrao/Desafio-Final/README.md

 # Bootcamp-Use
-Repo utilizado para estudos Back-end do Bootcamp Use Academy - Code Like a Girl 💙
+Repo utilizado para o desafio final do Back-end do Use Academy

-Utilizando TypeScript, NodeJS